 - 1. Remove the blade and check the blade wheel belts.
 Remove any sawdust buildup from the surface of the belts.
 Replace worn belts if they do not keep the blade from contacting the blade wheel. - 2.
 Install a clean blade and apply the appropriate tension (See Section 3.4). - 3.
-Adjust the idle-side cant control to track the blade (See Section 3.5). - 4.
-Close the blade housing covers and make sure all persons are clear of the saw head. - 5.
-Start the engine (or motor). - 6.
+Inspect the blade guide blocks for damage or wear and replace as necessary.
+Check the blade guide blocks and drive side deflector plate are properly adjusted (See Section 5.2). - 4.
+Adjust the idle-side cant control to track the blade (See Section 3.5). - 5.
+Close the blade housing covers and make sure all persons are clear of the saw head. - 6.
+Start the engine (or motor). - 7.
 Engage the blade, rotating the blade until the blade positions itself on the wheels.